firozkhan18/technologies-notes/java-one-by-one.md

 | **Association**        | A **general relationship** where objects are related but have no strict lifecycle dependency. | Use when objects **interact**, but neither is **dependent** on the other. | A **Teacher teaches a Student**, but neither owns the other. |

 In practice, the choice between **composition**, **aggregation**, and **association** depends on the **lifetime** and **ownership** of the objects involved, and how closely related they are in your design.

-### Summary of OOP Concepts

-- **Classes and Objects**: The foundation of OOP, where classes are blueprints for objects.
-- **Encapsulation**: Bundles data and methods, restricting access to internal states.
-- **Inheritance**: Enables classes to inherit properties and behaviors from other classes.
-- **Polymorphism**: Allows methods to perform different functions based on the object context.
-- **Abstraction**: Hides complex implementations and exposes only essential features.

-These principles enable developers to build modular, maintainable, and scalable applications in Java.
-Understanding these concepts is crucial for effective programming and design in an object-oriented language.

 ### **Conclusion**